Wtzd8645/sync-git-repo-action/README.md

 # sync-git-repository-action
 Designed for synchronizing Git repositories.
-Implemented with scripting languages to support cross-platform compatibility.
+Implemented with JavaScript to support cross-platform.

+### Requirements
+The action requires Git to be installed and accessible from the command line.

 ### Inputs
-- **language (Optional)**: Specifies the scripting language to use for sync the repository.
-Options are "javascript" or "python".
-Default is "javascript".
 - **git_access_token (Optional)**: Git access token for authentication.
 - **git_repo_name (Required)**: The repository to sync.
 - **git_branch (Required)**: The branch to sync.